coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

 1. Fill in the bottom-up market size equation: `NUM_USERS * ACV =
    MARKET_SIZE`.
 Are your numbers credible?
 Find a good reference class if you’re building something completely new.
-1. How will you get your first ten customers?
+1. List your first ten customers.
    <br/><span class="annotation"><= 240 chars</span>
    <br/><span class="annotation">__See also:__ [Do Things that Don't Scale][]</span>
 1. Which playbook will you use to get customers after the first ten?